 A bank overdraft is a facility extended by a bank to its clients to withdraw funds from their accounts in excess of the balance.
 The bank provides this facility for interest.
 This interest is charged for the length of time for which the excess amount is withdrawn.
 It is important to know the advantages and disadvantages of the bank overdraft facility in order to use it effectively.

 An overdraft facility allows the facility holder to withdraw money from the account despite having no balance.
 There is a limit on the amount that can be overdrawn from the account.
 The overdraft limit is usually set by the bank on the basis of the amount of working capital, the creditworthiness of the borrower, etc.

 Advantages of Bank Overdraft

 The following are the advantages of bank overdraft:

 Handles Timing Mismatch of Flow of Funds

-A bank overdraft is usually helpful for a business where it has cash flows moving in and out many times during a month.
-In other words, if sales proceeds and purchases result in a flow of money in and out many times during a week/month; an overdraft facility allows managing cash flow gaps that might arise due to timing mismatch.
+A bank overdraft is usually the best for businesses with greater cash flow movement in a given time frame.
+It can be used to handle timing mismatches of cash flow because they provide a short-term source of funding when an account holder’s balance falls below zero.
+In other words, if sales proceeds and purchase payments result in a flow of money in and out many times during a week/month, an overdraft facility allows for managing cash flow gaps that might arise due to timing mismatch.

 Disadvantages of Bank Overdraft